Medically Reviewed by Dr. Shradha Chakhaiyar, MBBS, DGO, MRCOG (London) — IVF Specialist & Reproductive Surgeon

 After implantation, the embryo starts producing human chorionic gonadotropin (hCG).
 This hormone signals the body to maintain pregnancy and is what pregnancy tests detect.

-Many patients want to understand exactly when implantation occurs after embryo transfer.
-While every IVF cycle is slightly different, a general timeline is as follows.
+Many patients want to understand exactly when implantation occurs.
+While every IVF cycle is slightly different, a general timeline follows.

-This timeline explains why fertility clinics usually recommend waiting 10–14 days before testing for pregnancy.
+This timeline explains why fertility clinics recommend waiting 10–14 days before testing — testing too early can produce misleading results.

-Early Signs of Successful Embryo Transfer (Possible Implantation Symptoms)
+What are the Early Signs of Successful Embryo Transfer?

 Many women hope to recognise early signs that their embryo transfer worked.
 While symptoms can vary, some women experience physical changes during early implantation.